Kumail-Raza-Bangash/Kumail-Raza-Bangash/README.md

 <img align="right" src="assets/image05.gif" height="560px" alt="pixel city image">

 <p style="animation: fadein 2s; font-size: medium">
-I'm a passionate Flutter developer with 1 year of experience building complex Android apps.
-I love creating beautiful, user-friendly interfaces and managing app state with Provider.
-I'm also a wizard at crafting custom widgets and integrating APIs.
-Now, I'm diving into Django to master backend development and become a full-stack pro.
+I'm a passionate Flutter developer building complex Android apps.
+I love creating beautiful, user-friendly interfaces and managing app state with Provider and GetX.
+I'm also a wizard at crafting custom widgets and integrating APIs. <br>

+Now, I'm diving into Laravel to master backend development and become a full-stack pro.  <br>

 I'm a quick learner, a hard worker, and always eager for new challenges.
-I'm excited to join an innovative team and contribute to their success!
+I'm always excited to join an innovative team and contribute to their success! <br>

-<br>Feel free to explore my projects and get in touch for collaborations!<br>
+Feel free to explore my projects and get in touch for collaborations!<br>

 </p>

 <br><br>